fdformula/MathlyLua/README.md

 of course contents and never need to worry if their computers work too slowly or even collapse.
 Besides, an extra benefit of using Lua is that it is so simple and natural a language that even students without programming skills can understand most of Lua scripts.

-In brief, mathly makes Lua mathly and a tiny MATLAB.
-It provides a group of commonly used MATLAB functions and features, for example,  `linspace`, `zeros`, `rand`, `save`, matrix operations, and even `plot`.
-They make coding and testing a thought/algorithm much easier and faster than working in most other programming languages.
-If there is anything I love the most about MATLAB, these tools are.

 ## Which version of Lua is needed?